xdg-go/strum/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The strum package provides line-oriented text decoding into simple Go variables and structs.
+The strum package provides line-oriented text decoding into simple Go variables, slices, and structs.

 * Splits on whitespace, a delimiter, a regular expression, or a custom tokenizer.
 * Supports basic primitive types: strings, booleans, ints, uints, floats.
-* Supports decoding RFC 3399 into `time.Time`
+* Supports decoding RFC 3399 into `time.Time`.
-* Supports decoding time.Duration
+* Supports decoding time.Duration.
+* Supports `encoding.TextUnmarshaler` types.
 * Decodes a line into a single variable, a slice, or a struct.
 * Decodes all lines into a slice of the above.